PrachayaKMITL/NARIT_internship_2024/README.md

        output
 After done folloing steps, user may use the model in other languages.
 In python, the model will be loaded using `onnxruntime` Python library.
 For C/C++, user may need to install libraries in that languages.

+## Masks
+In folder 'masks', are mask generated from `Mask_creator.py` that included both thresholding methods and manual masking method. both is able to generate decent quality of mask.
+If image cannot perform a good